SimpleX Chat: Russia

 In September 2024 the app was blocked by Russian authorities (Roskomnadzor).
-In Septemper 2025, Tagansky court of Moscow fined the owning company SimpleX Chat Ltd. for "failure to fulfill the obligations of an instant messaging service provider", a violation of the law requiring every messaging application to collaboratee with state authorities and, if requested, provide encryption keys for certain communications.
+In September 2025, Tagansky court of Moscow fined the owning company SimpleX Chat Ltd. for "failure to fulfill the obligations of an instant messaging service provider," a violation of the law requiring every messaging application to collaborate with state authorities and, if requested, provide encryption keys for certain communications.